IICF Frequently Asked Questions

 The IICF is a reference architecture that describes the elements necessary for connectivity frameworks that are deployed within the IIoT.
 Industrial connectivity standards that exist or are in development today can use the IICF to determine where in the connectivity landscape they can be utilized in IIoT solutions.
 In addition, these standards can use the IICF to determine what features are needed to be successfully deployed in IIoT solutions.

 As the framework, core functions, and considerations described in the IICF are applied to industrial Internet testbeds and use cases, IIoT connectivity standards will be tested and gaps in those standards will be identified.
-The Industrial Internet Consortium exposes the existence of those gaps to the appropriate standards organizations in the form of recommendations.
+The Industry IoT Consortium exposes the existence of those gaps to the appropriate standards organizations in the form of recommendations.
 Based upon these recommendations and the reported testing, it is our hope that the standards organizations will address those gaps.
 The IICF is not a standard and does not strive to become a standard.
 The IICF is a living document reflecting collaboration of cross-industry expertise and the actual testing of these concepts, recommendations and practices.

 It is our intent to be a resource for standards organizations and to positively influence the development of IIoT connectivity standards.
 In this way, we will drive progress toward interoperable and trustworthy IIoT systems.